Retirement planning resources, along with basic information about benefits and life insurance considerations and options for staff and faculty.

 Health benefits after retirement

-See the pension and retirement benefits for information on what happens to your benefits after retirement.
+See the pension and retirement benefits page for information on what happens to your benefits after retirement.

 When you retire, you have the option of converting your life insurance from UBC's group plan to an individual plan.
-For more information, visit the Life Insurance Conversion on Retirement page.
+For more information, visit the Life Insurance Conversion page.

 Your basic group life insurance, optional life insurance, and accidental death and dismemberment insurance plans expire on your last day of employment.
 You can convert one or more of these plans to individual policies so that you continue to hold insurance coverage.